binxio/cfn-mssql-resource-provider/docs/SQLServerUser.md

     - `Password` - to identify the user with. (optional)
     - `PasswordParameterName` - name of the parameter in the store containing the password of the user (optional)

 Either `Password` or `PasswordParameterName` is required.

+# Caveats
-Changing the Server URL will not create a new user.
+- The logical resource is tied to the same logical database instance, changing the Server URL will not create a new user on another server once it is created.
+Changing the database in the URL will move it to the other logical database.

 ## Attributes Returned
 `UserName` - of the user